harry-rendell/thesis_template/README.md

 In this example, `some_analysis_code.py` is the code used to generate plots, and `path/to/project/thesis` is the path you would use for the `thesis_dir` argument in the `savefigs` function.

 **Note: this template does not include `draft_graphics` folders by default, however, `savefigs` will generate these automatically as needed.**

 ### Nested directories and updating the graphics path (even more optional)
-If you decide to organise your plots into subdirectories inside `draft_graphics/graphics`, you will need to add these directories to the graphics path.
+If you decide to organise your plots into subdirectories inside `draft_graphics/graphics`, you will need to add these directories to the graphics path:
-Run `scripts/generate_graphics_path.py` from the `thesis_template folder`, (eg `python scripts/generate_graphics_path.py`) to generate a new latex graphics path and copy & paste it over the previous one in `customisations.sty`.
+* Run `scripts/generate_graphics_path.py` from the `thesis_template folder` to generate a new latex graphics path i.e. `python scripts/generate_graphics_path.py`
+* Copy & paste it over the previous one in `customisations.sty`

 ### Latex Customisations
 You can update customisations.sty to make shortcuts for long latex commands.
 The example [https://github.com/harry-rendell/thesis_template/blob/626066b9c4d6a1a6ea0f66d23c9cc83c158a5a39/customisations.sty#L10](here) allows you to make colorful notes to yourself as you work on the text.